Skip to main content Skip to main navigation

 Reference Desk at Darwin Supreme Court

-The Courts Library provides a broad law library service to the Justices of the Supreme Court and Judges of the Local Court, to the staff of the Courts, and to the private legal profession in the Northern Territory.
+The Courts Library provides a service to the Justices of the Supreme Court and Judges of the Local Court, to the staff of the Courts, and to the private legal profession in the Northern Territory.
 For details of the services provided to its primary and secondary clients, please click here.

 It has in excess of 80,000 volumes, and is the largest law collection in the Northern Territory.
 There are extensive series of law reports from all Australian jurisdictions, as well as some from other countries.
 There is also a large collection of statutory material, textbooks and legal journals.

-The library in Darwin is open from 8.30 AM to 4.30 PM, Monday to Friday.
+The library in Darwin is open from 8.30 AM to 4.00 PM, Monday to Friday.

 The library publishes a Library Guide which is a basic guide to the collection and the services offered at the library.